An estate planning attorney does more than creating a will. As a lawyer helping others with estate goals and issues, my job is more human planning.

 Because I want your next step to be easy, consider the following.

-Estate Planning Attorney: Before Death
+Estate Planning Steps

 When I meet with veterans, families and single persons, I start with asking questions.
 What are your concerns, what do you want to have happen, and who do you trust?
 Sometimes, this discussion can take Clients minutes or weeks to think through.
 Believe me, this is normal.